Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 The Sharpe formula is: (Portfolio Return - Risk-Free Rate) / Volatility

 South Africa's risk-free rate is approximately 9%, reflecting local government bond yields.
-The portfolio returned 9.71% CAGR.
-Plug those numbers in: the numerator is 0.71%.
-Divide by the strategy's volatility and you get a near-zero Sharpe.
+The portfolio returned 8.53% CAGR.
+That means the numerator is negative: 8.53% - 9% = -0.47%.
+A negative Sharpe ratio.

 Cash periods: 2000-2005 in the dark

-The first 24 quarterly periods (2000-2005) were entirely in cash.
-FY financial data for JSE-listed companies wasn't available in sufficient coverage until around 2006.
-The screen couldn't find 10 qualifying stocks during those years, so the cash rule triggered every quarter.
+25 of 100 quarterly periods were in cash.
+The first 24 were consecutive (2000-2005), when FY financial data for JSE-listed companies wasn't available in sufficient coverage.
+The screen couldn't find 10 qualifying stocks, so the cash rule triggered every quarter.

 This matters for the CAGR calculation.
-The 9.71% CAGR covers all 25 years including the six cash years.
-From 2006 onward (when the strategy was actually invested), the returns are materially higher.
+The 8.53% CAGR covers all 25 years including those cash years.
+From 2006 onward (when the strategy was actually invested), the returns are higher.
+But even accounting for the cash drag, the long-run result is only marginally above SPY.

 Year-by-year returns